Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 • Exceptional embroidery support — silk and gold threads anchor securely

-The Sogolon Boubou perfectly illustrates the timeless elegance of glazed linen in natural tones.
+The Boubou Sogolon perfectly illustrates the timeless elegance of glazed linen in natural tones.

-Shantung: wild silk with shifting reflections
+Shantung: wild silk with shimmering reflections

 Satin and organza: for grand occasions